MomsFriendlyRobotCompany/spiceweasel/readme.md

 # Spice Weasel

->  I knocked it up a notch with your `spiceweasel`.
+>  I knocked it up a notch with my `spiceweasel`.
 Bam!